Astronomy Picture of the Day App

 Keeping in mind the darker visuals, I picked dull versions of the main colours in the astronaut images for the UI:

-The mustard orange and brown would highlight primary UI elements and buttons, whereas the blues would highlight secondary actions and the super-dark greyish blue would ensure these colours stand out.
+The mustard orange and brown would highlight primary UI elements and buttons, whereas the blues would highlight secondary actions and the super-dark background would ensure these colours stand out.

 Typography: